 So you’ve got big dreams of starting your own heating, ventilation and air conditioning business (HVAC).
 Getting started is a little like a jigsaw puzzle; you need to get the edge pieces down first as a foundation so you can start filling in the blanks and building the rest of your empire.
-Here, I’ll talk you through how to start an HVAC business and build the stepping stones towards creating a successful venture.
+Here, I’ll talk you through how to start a successful HVAC business.

-Of course, it’s not just the costs you need to think about before starting your own HVAC business.
-There are plenty of other details you’ll need to consider and put in place so you can do your best to avoid any unexpected surprises during the setup period and beat the competition which I’ll outline below.
+It’s not just the costs you need to think about before starting your own HVAC business.
+There are plenty of other details you need to consider along with your business structure, so you can do your best to avoid any unexpected surprises during the setup period.
 These include creating a business plan, deciding what services to offer, setting up licensing and creating a pricing strategy.

 Specific, Measurable, Achievable, Realistic and Time based goals.
 Keep these five core points in mind when thinking about your vision for the business.
 They will help you maintain and reach your strategic goals.